JetBrains/intellij-sdk-docs/tutorials/action_system/working_with_custom_actions.md

 The `<action>` element declares the _Action ID_ (`id`,) _Class Name_ (`class`,) _Name_ (`text`,) and _Description_ from the **New Action** form.
 The `<add-to-group>` element declares where the action will appear and mirrors the names of entries from the form.

-This declaration is adequate, but more attributes can be added.
-These attributes are discussed in the next section.
+This declaration is adequate, but adding more attributes is discussed in the next section.

 ### Setting Registration Attributes Manually
 An action declaration can be added manually to the `plugin.xml` file.